claireorussell/BLT/README.md

 * [Knex ]
 * [Sqlite3]

+Questions
+- are you a home owner
+- what's your weekly wage
+- what's your saving goal for the year
+- two personal spending areas

+Reducer
+- user total for each area (necessary, savings, unnecessary)
+- weekly wage in hand
+- Total saving goal
+- running total
+- money remaining to be allocated

 User Stories
 As a user I should be able to...

-Set my pay frequency (pay period)
+Set my weekly pay $
 See my essential spending for the pay period
+    - rent/mortgage
+    - rates/water
+    -
 See my total saving for the pay period
-Divide up savings into different groupings
-    - Holidays
-    - Wearables
-    - Self spending
-    - Long term saving
+    - Long term saving (set)
+    - Home maintenance $
+Divide my remaining money into the unnecessary spending options i've indicated
+    - Holidays $10 wk
+    - Wearables $5 wk

 See the total over the course of a year for each spending category See the total over the course of a year for each saving category